ye-kyaw-thu/sylbreak/README.md

 ```perl
 $line =~ s/((?<!$ssSymbol)[$myConsonant](?![$aThat$ssSymbol])|[$enChar$otherChar])/$sep$1/g;
 ```
-(a consonant not after a subscript symbol AND a consonant is not followed by a-That character or a subscript symbol)
+(a consonant not after a subscript symbol AND not followed by a-That character or a subscript symbol)

 Here, variables are declared as follows: